Welcome to Saab BioPower, the website designed by

 No doubt about the benefit

 According to Swedish research, a typical petrol consumer drives 15,000 km per year on 1,350 litres of petrol.
 Over the same distance, a typical BioPower driver would use 1,755 litres of E85 bioethanol, which contains only 263 litres of petrol.
 So every BioPower driver could reduce petrol usage (and harmful emissions) by 1,087 litres per year.
-You can spend less fuel only in car games or monster truck games!
-Or you can play racing games at thepcaa.org - cool site with lots of flash games!
+You can spend less fuel only in friv games or train games!
+Or you can play bus games at bus-games-online.com at thepcaa.org - cool site with lots of flash games!